DRuggeri/OSSClass/syllabus.md

 Through the course of the semester, students will have opportunities to earn extra credit.
 Opportunities will be shared as they come along.

-Visit the ISPC events for extra credit: http://mis.umsl.edu/Whats%20New/index.html
+Visit the ISPC events for extra credit opportunities: http://mis.umsl.edu/Whats%20New/index.html

 ### Breakdown